Skip to Content

 • #0000 steel wool (optional)

-Wasn’t that a fun craft?
-Now that you know how to glue a puzzle together, would you try it?
+Now that you know how to glue a puzzle, would you try it?
 Let me know your process and tips in the comments!
-I’d also love for you to check out the following formula guides:

 Oh, and if you’d like to learn how to make a puzzle of your very own – check out our photo puzzle tutorial!
 It’s really easy.